-- Bedrock, or

-- Megaclasts (rock > 4 meters in size), or

-- Rock fragments, boulders, or cobble which, individually, are greater than 64mm (2.5") in size, or

-- any combination of the above
+- Bedrock, or - megaclasts (rock >4 meters or ~13 ft in diameter), or - rock fragments, boulders, or cobble which, individually, are greater than 64 mm (~2.5 in) in diameter, or - any combination of the above.6

-The rocks can comprise the substrate surface, rise above the substrate surface, or in some cases be covered with a thin layer of sand or mud (e.g., in the case of some surfgrass beds - the surfgrass is anchored on rock but the presence of surfgrass can cause a thin layer of sand to be deposited on the rock, thus obscuring the rock from the view on the surface).
+The rocks can comprise the majority of the substrate surface, rise above the substrate surface, or in some cases be covered with a thin layer of sand or mud (e.g. in the case of some surfgrass beds, the surfgrass is anchored on rock but the presence of surfgrass can cause a thin layer of sand to be deposited on the rock, thus obscuring the rock from the view on the surface).

 Rocky habitat consists of outcrops or deposits of the above-described material either along the shoreline or in submerged areas.
 The individual rock structures or fragments within a rocky habitat area are often interspersed with gravel or sediment and overlain with biogenic habitat features.
 This creates a complex mix of substrate characteristics that all contribute to the form and function of the rocky habitat.
-Thus, rocky habitat areas can have non-rock (sand, gravel, biological) components.
-These habitats are variously referred to as rocky reefs, rocky banks, rocky beaches, rocky intertidal areas, rocky subtidal areas, boulder fields, rocky debris fields, benches, rock pavement, sea stacks, wash rocks, pinnacles, and many other names.
+Thus, rocky habitat can have non-rock (sand, gravel, biological) components.
+These habitats are variously referred to as rocky reefs, rocky banks, rocky beaches, rocky intertidal areas, rocky subtidal areas, boulder fields, rocky debris fields, benches, rock pavement, sea stacks, wash rocks, pinnacles, and many other names (see Figure 1).